 Despite the common experimental limitations mentioned above, a lot of studies have demonstrated positive impacts of AM fungi on plant growth (Kaur et al., 2020; Thirkell et al., 2017; Watts-Williams et al., 2022).
-However, there are also many examples where AM fungi have resulted in a plant growth depression (Johnson et al., 1997;

-Klironomos, 2003; Ng et al., 2023), a trend also evident in our study.
+However, there are also many examples where AM fungi have resulted in a plant growth depression (Johnson et al., 1997; Klironomos, 2003; Ng et al., 2023), a trend also evident in our study.
 Ryan and Graham (2018) also argued that the benefits of AM fungi on crop yields have not been conclusively demonstrated, especially at the field scale, suggesting that the active management of AM fungi by farmers is currently unjustified.
 Our results support this statement, though they also provide evidence that organic management systems exert less of a negative effect on sorghum growth and development compared to conventional systems.
 While additional (field) studies are certainly needed, our findings offer a step towards identifying management practices that reduce the prevalence of AM fungal taxa causing strong negative plant responses.

 In an agricultural context, negative effects of the AM symbiosis on crop growth can be related to abiotic factors associated with intensive agricultural management that can influence mycorrhizal networks.
 In our study, conventional farming sites relied on tillage, and on the application of synthetic pesticides and fertilisers several times a year.
-The rate and type of fertiliser that is applied to a system can determine whether crops are likely to benefit from tion can reduce the plant's reliance on AM fungal symbiosis as the plant's nutrient requirements are met through fertilisation (Mäder et al., 2000).
-This could favour AM fungi, which offer fewer benefits for the plant, potentially explaining the reduction in total plant biomass we observed in response to AM fungi, especially for those with synthetic pesticide use can also disrupt the functioning of mycorrhizal networks in agroecosystems by disrupting key physiological processes such as the uptake and transport of metabolites and nutrients resulting in a decreased abundance of AM fungi (Riedo et al., 2021).

-AM symbiosis or not (Johnson, 2010).
-In line with this, high fertilisanot only negative but can also be neutral or even positive (Karpouzas et al., 2014).
+The rate and type of fertiliser that is applied to a system can determine whether crops are likely to benefit from AM symbiosis or not (Johnson, 2010).
+In line with this, high fertilisation can reduce the plant's reliance on AM fungal symbiosis as the plant's nutrient requirements are met through fertilisation (Mäder et al., 2000).
+This could favour AM fungi, which offer fewer benefits for the plant, potentially explaining the reduction in total plant biomass we observed in response to AM fungi, especially for those with AM fungi from conventional systems.
+In addition to fertiliser effects, synthetic pesticide use can also disrupt the functioning of mycorrhizal networks in agroecosystems by disrupting key physiological processes such as the uptake and transport of metabolites and nutrients resulting in a decreased abundance of AM fungi (Riedo et al., 2021).
+Although pesticides can have such negative outcomes, there is also evidence to suggest that the effects of pesticide use on AM fungi are not only negative but can also be neutral or even positive (Karpouzas et al., 2014).
 Lastly, the tillage regime can physically disrupt the hyphal network, which reduces hyphal survival and expansion (Bowles et al., 2017; Kabir, 2005).
-Consequently, intensive agricultural management techniques could select for AM fungal communities which are less diverse, reflected by lower alpha diversity values for conven-
+Consequently, intensive agricultural management techniques could select for AM fungal communities which are less diverse, reflected by lower alpha diversity values for conventionally derived AM fungi in this study, and may be not specialised to offer plant growth benefits (Frew et al., 2023).
+However, different study results exist which highlights the need for more detailed and long-term studies (Vahter et al., 2024).